 I make a splash and in I am.
 The shallow waters of the bay by our cottage feel cool and fresh on my skin.
 I shiver.
-A few fin strokes later, I can see the bottom and then the object of my dive: a lonely group of coral coming into shape ahead.
+A few fin strokes later, I can see the bottom and then, up ahead, the object of my dive: a lonely group of coral coming into shape.
 When I hear the muted sounds so distinctive of a living reef community I’m elated.

 I remember how giddy I felt upon first discovering this spot.
 Our bay is small, about a mile across.
 Still, it took many explorations on kayak, paddleboard, and Hobie Cat before Steve and I found it.
 It requires precise navigation to get there.
 The main coral head is maybe ten feet across; so easily missed.
 It isn’t the only place here on this island of few people that can be explored with the feeling of being the first person ever.